 NALBUPHINE HYDROCHLORIDE (nalbuphine hydrochloride) by AbbVie is clinical pharmacology mechanism of action nalbuphine is an agonist at kappa opioid receptors and an antagonist at mu opioid receptors.
 First approved in 1993.

-Nalbuphine hydrochloride is a mixed opioid agonist-antagonist injectable analgesic that acts as a kappa receptor agonist and mu receptor antagonist.
-It provides potent analgesia equivalent to morphine at doses up to 30 mg with a ceiling effect on respiratory depression.
-It is indicated for pain management and respiratory insufficiency, with a unique safety profile that may reverse opioid-induced respiratory depression from mu agonists.
+Nalbuphine hydrochloride is a mixed opioid agonist-antagonist injection approved in 1993 for potent analgesia.
+It acts as a kappa opioid receptor agonist and mu opioid receptor antagonist, providing morphine-equivalent analgesia up to 30 mg with a built-in ceiling effect on respiratory depression.
+Used primarily for moderate to severe pain management in perioperative and acute care settings.

 CLINICAL PHARMACOLOGY Mechanism of Action Nalbuphine is an agonist at kappa opioid receptors and an antagonist at mu opioid receptors.
 Pharmacodynamics Nalbuphine hydrochloride injection is a potent analgesic.
 Its analgesic potency is essentially equivalent to that of morphine on a milligram basis…